John Schumann and the Vagabond Crew: Recordings

+In April 2025 John and The Vagabond Crew released the single “Fishing Net in the Rain” following the Royal Commission into Veteran Suicide.
+Co-written with Schumann’s manager, Ivan Tanner, the song is based on Petty Officer David Finney.

+The Vagabond Crew continues to tour and record, regarded as an accomplished a compelling concert act.

 Other activities

 The band provided the music for "Lawson", a one-man stage show by Max Cullen based on the life of Henry Lawson.
 They played in Vietnam to mark the 40th anniversary of the Battle of Long Tan, the most famous engagement involving Australians during the Vietnam War.

 The group has played many concerts and festivals, especially around Anzac Day.

 They have also played overseas for Australian forces several times.
 In December 2009 they visited East Timor to play for Australian and New Zealand troops stationed there, in September–October 2011 they played for Australian troops in Afghanistan and in July 2013 they played for Australian troops and Australian Federal Police in the Solomon Islands.

+Schumann and McDonald travelled to Dar Es Salaam to perform for the crew of HMAS Darwin on Anzac Day in 2014.

+In 2016, the band returned to the Middle East to play for troops serving in the UAE and Kabul in Afghanistan.

+John Schumann and the Vagabond Crew performed the Lawson album with the Adelaide Symphony Orchestra in the Adelaide Festival Theatre in September 2022, the 100th anniversary of Lawson’s death.
+The concert featured a narrative written by Schumann and his erstwhile Australian Literature teacher and friend, Professor Brian Matthews.
+The narrative was delivered by actor Richard Roxburgh.